Content Delivery Network (CDN)

 The Web242 CDN does not change your DNS.
 You can keep your current Name Servers.

 There are additional CNAME and A Records to setup.
 Web242 will help with any integrations required.

 Our CDN is setup for WordPress or ClassicPress.
 You will need to install a caching plugin to connect your website to the CDN.

-We recommend WP Fastest Cache for best results.
-Web242 will install WP Fastest Cache, and configure your CDN.
+We recommend WP Super Cache or LiteSpeed Cache for best results.
+Web242 will install either plugin, and connect your CDN.

 No, the CDN does not make changes to your website.
 However, the CDN will preface your file names before serving them to the web.
 You will notice URL changes when viewing the source code of your web pages, with a new StackPath URL and ID.